run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 Below are instructions on how to install a Run:ai cluster.

 ## Prerequisites
-Before installing, please review the installation prerequisites here: [Run:ai GPU Cluster Prerequisites](cluster-prerequisites.md).
+Before installing, please review the installation prerequisites listed in [Run:ai GPU Cluster Prerequisites](cluster-prerequisites.md).

 !!!
 Important
     We strongly recommend running the Run:ai [pre-install script](cluster-prerequisites.md#pre-install-script) to verify that all prerequisites are met.